Best Highland Cities In Mexico for Retirement

 Recognized as a UNESCO world heritage site, San Miguel de Allende sits at over 6,000 ft above sea level and has some of the most beautiful afternoons in Mexico in my opinion.
 It’s no wonder why this is one of the best places to retire in Mexico.

-The weather in San Miguel is also surrounded by hills and valleys which protect it from high winds.
+The weather in San Miguel is also surrounded by hills and valleys, which protect it from high winds.
 The average temperature in San Miguel is in the 80s during the day and drops to the low 50s at night.
-In San Miguel de Allende, you will need a sweater or jacket in the cooler months like November- March.
+In San Miguel de Allende, you will need a sweater or jacket in the cooler months, like November- March.

 And just like Ajijic, it’ll be hard to find a home in San Miguel de Allende with air conditioning or heating.
 However, most homes tend to have either a fireplace or a portable heater for those cool nights.
 But during the day, San Miguel tends to get an average of 7 hours of daylight every day and 320 days of sunlight a year!
 Plenty of sunshine to enjoy the many outdoor cafes and patios around town.

-If you plan to retire in San Miguel de Allende it doesn’t mean you come and do nothing.
+If you plan to retire in San Miguel de Allende, it doesn’t mean you will come and do nothing.
 In fact, there are more retirees going out, dancing, taking cooking classes, and socializing than I’ve ever seen in any other town in Mexico.
 San Miguel is for the young at heart!

 San Cristobal De Las Casas